 - Digital Mars C++

-The source code that will be written in the compiler and saved as a source file is in the human-readable form which will be your data structure program.
-That code then needs to be "compiled," for turning into machine language so that the CPU can truly execute the program as per the code is written.
+The source code that will be written into the compiler and saved as the source file is in human-readable form, which will be your data structure program.
+That code then needs to be "compiled" to be converted into machine language so that the CPU can actually execute the program as the code is written.

-Out of all, any one of these above C++ language compilers will be required for compiling your source code into the final executable program and create the ".exe" file.
-The basic knowledge about a programming language is required before approaching to grab the concepts of the data structure.
+Out of all, any one of these above C++ language compilers will be required for compiling your source code into the final executable program and creating the ".exe" file.
+Basic knowledge about a programming language is required before approaching to grab the concepts of the data structure.

-C/C++ compiler, or you can use different compilers either from
+The most commonly used and free available compiler is the GNU C/C++ compiler, or you can use different compilers from Intel, Oracle, or Solaris.

-Step 5: Select the Location where to keep the compiler
+Step 4: Select the location path to place the compiler on your PC.

 Steps to Install Compiler on UNIX/Linux

-Step1: Check for the GCC, that whether it is already installed or not by using the command given below:
+Step1: Check if it is already installed or not using the command below:

 $ gcc -v

-Step2: In case, if you find the GCC is not installed on your Linux system then you need to install it by yourself using the given instructions that are available at http://www.gcc.gnu.org/install/
+Step2: In case you find the GCC is not installed on your Linux system, then you need to install it by yourself using the given instructions that are available at http://www.gcc.gnu.org/install/